 Pros

-- Deeply milled face produces a smooth feel and forward roll
+• Finely milled face produces feel and exceptional roll

 Cons